nafeesahyounis/data-centric-dev-project/README.md

 In order for this project to be run on your own IDE, you must do the following:

-Make sure you have: an IDE, such as gitpod, Webstorm or Visual Studio.
+Firstly, make sure you have: an IDE, such as gitpod, Webstorm or Visual Studio.

 It is necessary for these things to be installed on your machine:
 - [PIP](https://pip.pypa.io/en/stable/installing/)